Naked Killer: Plot

 While investigating the murder himself, Tinam goes to check up on an air hostess whom the victim met prior to his death.
 The witness is Vivian Shang, whom Tinam recognises as Kitty.
 She denies this but renews their relationship.

 Sister Cindy proceeds to murder other people who could connect Kitty to Vivian Shang, including Tinam's superior and a witness to the groin-stabbing incident.
 Kitty does however stop her from killing Tinam himself.
 Kitty and Tinam consummate their relationship.
 Sister Cindy tells Kitty to leave and make the most of her relationship.

-Princess, who is supposed to kill Kitty, becomes obsessed for her, leading to some conflict with Baby.
+Princess, who is supposed to kill Kitty, becomes obsessed with her, leading to a conflict with Baby.
 They set about killing Sister Cindy who, with death approaching, puts up a good fight.
 But she is ultimately defeated due to a ploy used by Princess earlier that day.
 Princess had kissed Sister Cindy with poisonous lipstick, which, combined with some wine she has drunk, kills her.

 Kitty goes into hiding but later confronts Princess, seemingly willing to become her partner both in business and in bed.
 Princess subsequently falls into the same trap she set for Sister Cindy: when they kiss, Kitty passes on some poisoned lipstick of her own.
 Tinam then bursts in, shooting away at Princess' henchmen.

 In the battle, Tinam kills Baby, and a furious Princess pursues him and Kitty back to Sister Cindy's home.
 The poison in Princess' system catches up with her however and she dies with Kitty taunting her by saying that she on the other hand will get to hospital in time to survive.

 By this time, the poison inside Kitty has taken effect.
 Unwilling to lose her again, Tinam fires his gun into the gas oven causing the house to go up in flames with the two of them inside.